father-bot/chatgpt_telegram_bot/README.md

 We all love [chat.openai.com](https://chat.openai.com), but...
 It's TERRIBLY laggy, has daily limits, and is only accessible through an archaic web interface.

-This repo is ChatGPT re-created with GPT-3.5 LLM as Telegram Bot. **And it works great.**
+This repo is ChatGPT re-created as Telegram Bot. **And it works great.**

 You can deploy your own bot, or use mine: [@chatgpt_karfly_bot](https://t.me/chatgpt_karfly_bot)